A Guide to Maintaining Your WordPress Website

 Optimize Where You Can

-From a marketing perspective, in particular, website speed isn’t a factor you’ll want to compromise on.
+From a marketing perspective, in particular, maintaining your WordPress website speed isn’t a factor you’ll want to compromise on.
 A slow site means fewer visitors, as people easily grow frustrated with slow-loading pages.
 One of the cures for slow speed lies in proper maintenance — optimizing databases and images where you can to increase speeds.

 Your WordPress database is where your site’s content is stored — posts, comments, images, videos — they all reside here.
 Over time, the amount of content there grows.
 Revisions of posts deleted posts, spam comments, and the like will bog your database down and with it, site speed.